Washington says Russians seeking US immigrant visas must travel to Warsaw | DW | 25.10.2021

 Other countries in the category include Cuba, Eritrea, Iran, Libya, Somalia, South Sudan, Syria, Venezuela and Yemen.

-Russians applying for non-immigrant visas will be allowed to apply from third countries too, as long as they are physically present.
-The Moscow embassy will only process diplomatic or official visas.
+Russians applying for nonimmigrant visas will be allowed to apply from third countries too, so long as they are physically present.
+The Moscow embassy will process only diplomatic or official visas.

 Warsaw is about 1,200 kilometers (around 746 miles) away from the Russian capital Moscow.